zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ### There is no single queue

 Assembly lines tend to be linear.
 Once work enters the production line it enters a queue and goes from start to the end.
 This is not the case with knowledge work.
 Work might go on to a backlog sit there for a year and then get removed.
 Work that once was super urgent will be deprioritised and swapped with something else.
 In knowledge work there is no queue as such.
 If you are following Scrum then normally team commits to work before a Sprint starts and very rarely should user stories in the Sprint change.
-This commitment is probably the only place in the whole process where there is a stable queue.
+This commitment is probably the only place in the whole process where there is a stable queue, and these **commitments** (items that are scheduled to get done) are called **work in progress (WIP)**.

 ### Implications on craft production